Western Australia has a number of pink lakes, caused by a combination of high salinity and salt-loving algae that create

 Because Hutt Lagoon is quite a fair way from Perth, you’ll need to overnight in either Geraldton or Port Gregory.
 There are no pink lake hotels in Port Gregory, but there is the Port Gregory Caravan Park that offers cabins on site.
 Powered camping and caravan sites are also available.
-Nearby at Horrocks Beach (#1 Mainland Beach in Tourism Australia’s Best Australian Beaches for 2018 btw) at the Horrocks Beachside Cottages.
+Nearby at Horrocks Beach (#1 Mainland Beach in Tourism Australia’s Best Australian Beaches for 2018 btw) is the Horrocks Beachside Cottages.
 You can also stay in the historic town of Northampton, which is a half-hour drive away.
 Try the Northampton Motor Hotel or Railway Tavern Hotel.

 You can also head north to Kalbarri which has a number of resorts or south to Geraldton which offers the entire range of accommodation from hostels to hotels.

 The other famous pink lake in WA is Lake Hillier, which sits in the middle of the creatively named, Middle Island.
 It’s part of a chain of islands in the Recherche Archipelago off the coast of Esperance.
 It’s a 7.5hr drive from Perth and a great pit-stop if you ever do the Nullarbor drive across Australia.

 Unfortunately, it’s a bit hard to get to but you there are plane and boat tours from Esperance to the island so you can get your pink fix.

 Also, don’t get it confused with the body of water known as Pink Lake that is near Esperance on the mainland.
 This one used to be pink but its water climate has changed and no longer gets the hot pink hue.
 In fact, locals are trying to get its name changed to avoid tourists being disappointed when they see it on a map and rock up to a normal looking lake, haha.

 The Pink Lake of Quairading, located 11 kilometres east of town on the Bruce Rock-Quairading Road, is worth a look if you’re in the area.
 The lake is split by a road with one side of the lake being either greeny-blue or cream coloured, while at random times of the year the other side has pink water!
 Definitely an interesting WA pink lake!